 Day 8: Jackson's Picnic Area to Dunedin to Moeraki Boulders to Patiti Point

-We stopped at the Moeraki Boulders which kind of cracked me up.
-It was an entire tourist attracting for rocks on the beach.
-I didn't understand the appeal but it was pretty busy.
+We stopped at the Moeraki Boulders, which kind of cracked me up.
+It was an entire tourist attraction for rocks on the beach.
+I didn't understand the appeal, but it was pretty busy.
 We got to feed alpacas and a domesticated deer.

-Day 9: Patiti Point to Lake Pukaki to Mount Cook then back to Lake Pukaki
+Day 9: Patiti Point to Lake Pukaki to Mount Cook to Lake Pukaki

 The best part about this day was that we had no idea we were going to stay here when we woke up that morning and this ended up being the best one.

 Day 10: Lake Pukaki to Christchurch to Sumner

 I was looking forward to having breakfast in this spot again, but we were so cold that I was not going to be happy eating there.
 We hit the road and found a nice picnic spot a few hours down the road.
 We then ventured to Christchurch.
 The stupid GPS took us to the top of a hill, very far from Christchurch, but since we didn't know where we were going we just kept on our way.
 Once we realized we were wrong but that we were in a beautiful harbor, we pulled off to a picnic spot along the water and then were going to figure out how to actually go to Christchurch to see the city.

 We started cooking freeze dried lasagna (yum....) and then these older men pulled up after a morning of fishing.
 They asked if we liked fish.
 Tanner does, but I'm not a big fan.
 The man gave him fresh caught fish that was already cut into filets.
 We had been eating a lot of easy cheap meals so he was thrilled to get some fresh fish.